Kro9w/CNHS-Library-Attendance/README.md

 - Option A: Export the data to a `.xlsx` file.
 - Option B: Export the graph to a '.png' file

-_Be sure that you are currently selecting the right view option to get the expert in the desired timeframe._
+_Be sure that you are currently selecting the right view option to get the export in the desired timeframe._

 ## For Developers